kaust-vislab/MidSurfer/README.md

 * `Compute Eigen Vector Field`: Takes a binary (that is, with only values 0 and 1) 2D image and computes curvature tensor and Eigenvector fields (the latter should be interpreterd as a line field).
 Various options for computing a smoothed height field are available for illustration.
 This filter is not used in the actual algorithm but used for illustrating it, see Fig.5 in tha paper.
 * `Extract Center Line`: Takes a binary (that is, with only values 0 and 1) 2D image and extracts the mid-polyline from each component (using the `Compute Cennected Components in Binary Image` filter).
 Various options for computing a smoothed height field are available for illustration.
 See Section 3.3 in the paper.
 * `Generate Point Cloud From Segmentation Mask`: Takes a binary (that is, with only values 0 and 1) 2D /3D image and extracts the segmented pixels/voxels as a point cloud.
 This filter can be used to reproduce Barad et al.'s approach (ref [6] in the paper) for comparison by computing point normals and using screened Poisson Surface Reconstruction using, e.g., Meshlab or CGAL.
-* `Signed Distance Field`: Takes a binary (that is, with only values 0 and 1) 2D /3D image and computes the (smoothed) signed distance field for the segentation mask.
+* `Signed Distance Field`: Takes a binary (that is, with only values 0 and 1) 2D /3D image and computes the (smoothed) signed distance field for the segmentation mask.
 * `Zipper Triangulation`: Takes a line set (as produced by the `Extract Midsurface (_)` filters) and computes a triangulation using the Polyline Zipper Algorithm.
 See Section 3.4 in the paper.

 ## Data sets